scheidelg/labyrinth/README.md

 # Web Labyrinth

-This project sets up an Nginx server inside a Docker container to host a 'web labyrinth' that traps crawlers in an endless maze.
-Each page served up by the labyrinth consists of content pulled randomly from a corpus file, with hyperlinks that retrieve additional labyrinth pages.
-Well-behaved crawlers see a `robots.txt` disallowing `/ephi.html`; malicious actors that ignore the `robots.txt` instructions are lured into the labyrinth.
+This project sets up an nginx server inside a Docker container to host a 'web labyrinth' that traps crawlers in an endless maze.
+Each page served up by the labyrinth consists of content pulled randomly from a corpus file, with the content formatted with hyperlinks that retrieve additional labyrinth pages.
+Well-behaved crawlers see a `robots.txt` disallowing access to `/ephi.html`; malicious actors that ignore the `robots.txt` instructions are lured into the labyrinth.

 Additional details on the operation of the application are in the comments of the configuration, HTML, and script files.